qianyan/underscore.string.java/README.md

 // -> true
 ```
 ### replaceAll
-Replace all *find str* in given string to with *replacement*, if given string is null or empty, then returns empty string.
+Replace all *find str* in given string with *replacement*, if given string is null or empty, then returns empty string.
 The last argument *true* means ignore cases.
 ```java
 import static com.lambeta.underscorestring.replaceAll;